thoughtworks/pacto/README.md

 # Pacto

-Pacto is a Ruby implementation of the [Consumer-Driven Contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) pattern for evolving services.
-Its main features are:

-- A simple language for specifying a contract;
-- An automated way to validate that a producer meets its consumer's requirements;
-- An auto-generated stub to be used in the consumer's acceptance tests.

-It was developed in a micro-services environment, specifically a RESTful one, so expect it to be opinionated.
-Although there is enough functionality implemented to motivate us to open-source this, it is still a work in progress and under active development.
-Check the Constraints session for further information on what works and what doesn't.
+Pacto is a Ruby framework to help with [Integration Contract Testing](http://martinfowler.com/articles/integrationContractTest.html).

+With Pacto you can:

+* [Evolve](https://www.relishapp.com/maxlinc/pacto/docs/evolve) your services with either a [Consumer-Driven Contracts](http://martinfowler.com/articles/consumerDrivenContracts.html) approach or by tracking provider contracts.
+* [Generate](https://www.relishapp.com/maxlinc/pacto/docs/generate) a contract from your documentation or sample response.
+* [Validate](https://www.relishapp.com/maxlinc/pacto/docs/validate) that a live service still matches the Contract you tested against.
+* [Stub](https://www.relishapp.com/maxlinc/pacto/docs/stub) services by letting Pacto creates responses that match a Contract.

+Pacto's contract validation capabilities are primilary backed by [json-schema](http://json-schema.org/).
+This lets you the power of many assertions that will give detailed and precise error messages.
+See the specification for possible assertions.

+Pacto's stubbing ability ranges from very simple stubbing to:
+* Running a server to test from non-Ruby clients
+* Generating random or dynamic data as part of the response
+* Following simple patterns to simulate resource collections

+It's your choice - do you want simple behavior and strict contracts to focus on contract testing, or rich behavior and looser contracts to create dynamic test doubles for collaboration testing?

+Note: Currently, Pacto is only designed to work with JSON services.
+See the [[Constraints section]] for further information on what Pacto does not do.

-## Specifying Contracts
+## Contracts

+Pacto works by associating a service with a Contract.
+The Contract is a JSON description of the service that uses json-schema to describe the response body.
+You don't need to write your contracts by hand.
+In fact, we recommend generating a Contract from your documentation or a service.
+See the [[Generators section]] for options.

-A contract specifies a single message exchange between a consumer and a provider.
-In a RESTful world, this means an HTTP interaction, which is composed of two main parts: a request and a response.
+A contract is composed of a request that has:

-A request has the following attributes:

 - Method: the method of the HTTP request (e.g. GET, POST, PUT, DELETE);
 - Path: the relative path (without host) of the provider's endpoint;
 - Headers: headers sent in the HTTP request;
 - Params: any data or parameters of the HTTP request (e.g. query string for GET, body for POST).

-A response has the following attributes:
+And a response has that has:

 - Status: the HTTP response status code (e.g. 200, 404, 500);
 - Headers: the HTTP response headers;
 - Body: a JSON Schema defining the expected structure of the HTTP response body.

-Pacto relies on a simple, JSON based language for defining contracts.
 Below is an example contract for a GET request to the /hello_world endpoint of a provider:

 ```json